Hugh Colin Smith

 Hugh Colin Smith (31 October 1836 – 8 March 1910) was an English banker who was Governor of the Bank of England from 1897–99.

 Early life

 Smith was born in London, the son of John Abel Smith (1802–1871), Member of Parliament for Chichester and Midhurst, and Anne Jervoise.
 His younger brother was Dudley Robert Smith.
+Smith belonged to the wealthy Smith banking family, which was associated with the banking firm Smith, Payne & Smiths.
+The family’s banking history indicates, however, Hugh Colin Smith himself was not a partner in the London bank.

 His paternal grandfather was John Smith, who preceded his father as MP for Midhurst, and his maternal grandfather was Sir Samuel Clarke Jervoise.

 He was educated at Eton College and Trinity College, Cambridge.

 Career

 From 1895 to 1897, he served as the Deputy Governor of the Bank of England, followed by another two-year term as Governor of the Bank of England from 1897 to 1899.
 In both roles, he succeeded Albert George Sandeman and was himself succeeded by Samuel Steuart Gladstone.

 Personal life

 On 9 August 1865, Smith was married to Constance Maria Josepha Adeane, the daughter of Henry John Adeane MP and Hon.
 Matilda Abigail Stanley (a daughter of John Stanley, 1st Baron Stanley of Alderley Park).
 Together, they were the parents of: